IceGreenGalactic/IceGreenGalactic/README.md

 - [portfolio](#) - A website showcasing my frontend development skills.

 ### 📫 Let's Connect!

-- Email: krityr51867@stud.noroff.no
+- LinkedIn: www.linkedin.com/in/kristine-tyrholm-7902172a4

-Feel free to explore my repositories, and let's collaborate on something amazing! 🚀{:.center}
+Feel free to explore my repositories, and let's collaborate on something amazing! 🚀

 ### 💬Languages and Tools: